EmberExperts/ember-custom-actions/README.md

 ### Configuration

-You can define your custom default options in your `config/environment.js` file.
+You can define your custom options in your `config/environment.js` file

 ``` js
 module.exports = function(environment) {